volkadav/javadicebot/README.txt

         admin commands (in private message:)
             (for all, {password} is the admin password specified in the properties file as discussed above)

+            !join channel password
+                tells dicebot to join the given channel !leave channel password
-            !quit password
+                tells dicebot to leave the given channel !quit password
                 tells dicebot to disconnect
             !op channel user password
                 directs dicebot to op user {user} in channel {channel}

+MISC NOTES:
+    1) dicebot does support multi-channel usage (either by following invites or by admin commands), but by default the irc library uses one message queue per server, and one second per message, so if many users are sending many rolls (esp. verbose rolls) the single queue may take some time to clear through hence users might experience some lag before getting the results they had requested.
+Figuring out if there's some way to at least have per-channel queuing is a matter for later research.